okomestudio/resconfig/README.rst

 *********

 *resconfig* is a minimalistic application configuration library for Python.
-It is essentially a thin wrapper around nested ``dict`` objects and can:
+It is a thin wrapper around nested ``dict`` objects with added features that make it easy to deal with the data structure as a centralized storage of application configuration.

-- Read from multiple configuration file formats: INI, JSON, TOML, and YAML.
+``ResConfig`` supports

-- Read from environment variables: Configuration can be easily overridden with environment variables.
+- multiple configuration file formats: INI, JSON, TOML, and YAML;

-- Read from command-line arguments: Configuration can be easily overridden with ``ArgumentParser`` command-line arguments.
+- environment variables: Configuration can be easily overridden with environment variables;

-- Dynamically reload configuration at run time: Watch functions can be attached to any keys within the configuration, so that separate resources can be reloaded and managed.
+- command-line arguments: Configuration can be easily overridden with ArgumentParser command-line arguments.

-- Access nested configuration item with a “.”-delimited string key:
+- “.”-delimited nested keys: ``config["foo.bar"]`` is equivalent to ``config["foo"]["bar"]``.

-  The underlying configuration data structure is nested dicts, but no need to manually traverse or use the verbose ``config["foo"]["bar"]`` form (can use ``config["foo.bar"]`` instead).
+The advanced usage of ``ResConfig`` allows:

-- Apply schema (experimental): Type casting can be performed upon loading configuration from files.
+- Dynamic reloading of configuration at run time: Watch functions can be attached to any keys within the configuration to trigger actions to manage resources.

 For the full documentation, visit `documentation`_.